 It’s one thing to break out.
 It’s another to break out and put together one of the Minor Leagues’ best power-contact seasons in the last decade.
 And it’s yet another to break out and not only sustain those gains but also improve on them.

 Because in 2018, Tauchman did it all, hitting for more power, striking out less often, and improving his walk rate more than 50%.
 Tauchman, as firmly a non-prospect as anyone, in 2017 and 2018 had maybe two of the best individual power-contact seasons at Triple-A of the last decade.

 I looked at every qualified hitter-season in Triple-A dating back to 2009 (so, the last decade).
 I filtered all the seasons in which a hitter recorded a better combination of plate discipline (as measured by strikeout and walk rates) and power (as measured by isolated power, or ISO) than Tauchman did in 2017 — the weaker of the two seasons, mind you.
 The results are sparse:

 - Matt LaPorta, 2009

 - Micah Hoffpauir, 2010

 - Michael Aubrey, 2010

 - Taylor Green, 2011

 You may have noticed that this list, aside from being absurdly inauspicious, doesn’t feature a single season after 2011.
 It wasn’t as difficult in the late-aughts and early-teens to post gaudy power numbers with decent plate discipline.
-Just like strikeouts have increased steadily at the Major League-level, so, too, have they increased in the minors.
-Comparing Tauchman’s feat to another era of hitting does his feat a disservice.
+Just as strikeouts have increased steadily at the Major League-level, so, too, have they increased in the minors.
+Comparing Tauchman’s feat to another era of hitting without indexation does his feat a disservice.